-OTLP HTTP Ingest Server
+Live Ingest Server

-You can run an embedded HTTP server that accepts live OTLP/HTTP exports and streams them into DuckDB.
+You can run an embedded server that accepts live OpenTelemetry exports and streams them into DuckDB.
 Point any OpenTelemetry exporter at the server.
 The server buffers rows, then commits them in batches to the connection’s default catalog, a DuckLake lakehouse, or another attached writable catalog such as an Iceberg REST catalog.

 For a runnable walkthrough, see the Live Ingest Quickstart.
 For lakehouse examples, see Stream to Local DuckLake, Stream to Remote DuckLake, Stream to Amazon S3 Tables, and Stream to Cloudflare R2 Data Catalog.
 For plain files or object storage, see Stream to Parquet.
 For the implementation model, see Architecture.